TFS Application Tier Will Use Different Hardware Than It’s Using Right Now

-For more information, see System requirements for Team Foundation Server, or Accounts required for installation of Team Foundation Server.
+For more information, see: System Requirements for Team Foundation Server, or Accounts Required for Installation of Team Foundation Server.

 Set up SQL Server.
 You’re going to install all the SQL Server features that TFS requires on the same server where you’ll eventually run TFS.

-For more information, see Set up SQL Server for TFS
+For more information, see: Setup SQL Server for TFS

 Set up SharePoint Products.
 If you don’t skip the portal setup, you have two options for how to deal with SharePoint:

-If your old SharePoint server is still running, you can continue to use it.
+If your old SharePoint server is still up and running, you can continue to use it.
 Go to the SharePoint server and uninstall the old extensions, and then install the new extensions before you upgrade TFS.
 If SharePoint and the previous version of TFS were on the same computer, you have to uninstall the entire TFS 2010 application tier.
 In the new upgraded configuration, the only TFS component on the SharePoint server will be the TFS extensions for SharePoint.

 For more information, see Use the same SharePoint site for TFS that you have right now

-Option two: Move SharePoint to New Hardware for TFS
+Move SharePoint to New Hardware for TFS:

-You can install SharePoint Foundation using the TFS extensions for SharePoint wizard.
+New for this version of TFS, you can install SharePoint Foundation using the TFS extensions for SharePoint wizard.
 The TFS wizard will install a fresh copy of SharePoint using the installation of SQL Server you just set up, and then configure the TFS extensions for the new installation of TFS.
 After you install SharePoint, you’ll detach its content database to prepare for the migration of the data from your previous SharePoint installation in step 4, Restore Data.

-For more information, see Move SharePoint to new hardware for TFS
+For more information, see Move SharePoint to New Hardware for TFS

-For more information, see Back up and restore data for TFS
+For more information, see Back up and Restore Data for TFS

 Upgrade TFS.
 Run the Team Foundation Server install from the product DVD and then use the Upgrade Configuration wizard to upgrade your installation.

-For more information, see Run the TFS Upgrade Wizard
+For more information, see: Run the TFS Upgrade Wizard

 Next Step: Set up a new build machine